ProgrammableMatter/avrora-particle-platform/particleplatform/README.md

 * propertiyTypes (how the value is to be interpreted/printed),
 * propertyAddresses (start address of property)

 Properties are generally 1 byte width except of enums.
-Structs cannot be nested.
-Nested structs must be resolved byte by byte
+Structures cannot be nested.
+Nested structures must be resolved byte by byte.

 **sizeofTypes:** not implemented/used yet

+### Short example (see full [example](https://github.com/ProgrammableMatter/avrora-particle-platform/blob/master/particleplatform/src/main/resources/ParticleStateDescription.json))
         {
           // define enums
           "enums": {